Tom Sandoval Insists He’s ‘Open And Honest’ On ‘Vanderpump Rules’ After Jax Taylor Suggests Otherwise

 Tom Sandoval seemingly addressed Jax Taylor’s recent diss claiming he and Ariana Madix are secretive about their relationship when the cameras are rolling for Vanderpump Rules.

-As he and his co-stars, including girlfriend Ariana Madix and ex-girlfriend Kristen Doute, attended the E!
-People’s Choice Awards, where their cast was nominated for the Best Reality Show, Sandoval insisted that despite Taylor’s claim, he and his co-stars are all “very open” with the Bravo TV cameras.
+He and his co-stars, including girlfriend Ariana Madix and ex-girlfriend Kristen Doute, recently attended the E!
+People’s Choice Awards, where their cast was nominated for the Best Reality Show.
+While there, Sandoval insisted that despite Taylor’s claim, he and his co-stars are all “very open” with the Bravo TV cameras.

 “We’re all very open and honest with where we are in our lives and our relationships and our friendships and everything,” he told TooFab.

-As The Inquisitr previously reported, Taylor spoke to Heather McDonald on her Juicy Scoop podcast at the end of last month and during his interview, he admitted to contacting his Vanderpump Rules producers about the way in which Sandoval and Madix allegedly hid their relationship problems from the cameras.
+As The Inquisitr previously reported, Taylor spoke to Heather McDonald on her Juicy Scoop podcast at the end of last month.
+During his interview, he admitted to contacting his Vanderpump Rules producers about the way in which Sandoval and Madix allegedly hid their relationship problems from the cameras.

 According to Taylor, Sandoval “never talks about his relationship” and doesn’t bleed out for Vanderpump Rules in the way he does.
 As Taylor explained, he never tells his producers “no” when they want him to discuss something specific on the series and feels that it isn’t fair that Sandoval can say “no” while making the same amount that he does.